 (2) The licensee of a wholesaler’s licence is authorised to supply liquor, by way of free sample, for consumption on a part of the licensed premises approved for the purpose by the Director.

+(2a) The licensee of a wholesaler’s licence is authorised to supply liquor, by way of a free sample, at the licensed premises of another licensee (the “other licensee”) for consumption on the other licensee’s licensed premises by —

+(a) the other licensee; or

+(b) a manager of the other licensee’s licensed premises; or

+(c) an employee or agent of the other licensee.

 (3) Every wholesaler’s licence is subject to the condition that —

 (a) liquor may only be sold to a person during the permitted hours applicable to a liquor store licence, other than —